How to Get More People to View Your eBay Listing

 Good title: “Breitling Chronograph D13352 Automatic Men's Watch 18k Gold 40mm Swiss MOP Dial”

-Bonus Tip: Repeat key title terms in a custom item specific like “Search Tags” — it reinforces relevance and helps your item match more searches.
+Bonus Tip: Repeat key title terms in a custom item-specific field like “Search Tags”, which reinforces relevance and helps your item match more searches.

 Item specifics are not optional anymore.
 They are eBay’s way of understanding what your item is and matching it with filtered searches.